 Materials: your materials will be sent to you two months prior to your opening date and will include everything necessary for your production and can be ordered in Printed or Digital format.
 Printed Materials are provided on unbound three-hole punched loose-leaf paper while digital Materials are provided via email as downloadable PDF files for you to print in-house.
 All materials are yours to keep!
 No deposits, no returns.

-The required materials for DESPERATE MEASURES include:
+The production materials for Desperate Measures include:

 Production Scripts, Vocal Scores

 Official Logo Pack Now Included!
 To help you promote your show, Stage Rights now includes a logo pack with your license.
 The logo pack includes high resolution versions (both color and black and white) of our professionally designed show logo.